uitrbn/IDM/README.md

 # IDM

-This is the official implementation of paper ``improved Distribution Matching for Dataset Condensation``
+This is the official implementation of paper **Improved Distribution Matching for Dataset Condensation** in CVPR 2023.

 The repository is based on [this repo](https://github.com/VICO-UoE/DatasetCondensation) and [this repo](https://github.com/snu-mllab/Efficient-Dataset-Condensation).
 Please cite their papers if you use the code.